HamzaAsif2002/MovieFlix/README.md

-MovieFlix
+🎬 MovieFlix
-A sleek React movie app powered by the OMDB API that lets users browse popular movies, filter by categories, and view detailed movie information with smooth navigation.
+MovieFlix is a modern and responsive movie web app built with React and Tailwind CSS.
+It allows users to explore movies, view detailed information, and search across different titles—all powered by the OMDB API.

-Features
+🌟 Features
-Browse a variety of movies fetched from the OMDB API.
-Search and filter movies by popular categories like Titanic, Avengers, Spiderman, and more.
+🔍 Search & Filter: Find movies by titles like Titanic, Avengers, Spiderman, and more.

-Detailed movie pages with info such as actors, plot, director, genre, release date, and more.
+🎞️ Movie Details: Click Watch Now to view cast, plot, director, release year, genre, and more.

-Responsive design with a clean and modern UI.
-Smooth navigation powered by React Router.
+⚡ Fast Navigation: Smooth page transitions using React Router.

-Dynamic URL-based search query with loader functions.
-Interactive components with Tailwind CSS styling.
+🎨 Modern UI: Styled with Tailwind CSS and fully responsive.

-Mobile-friendly hamburger menu navigation.
+📱 Mobile Friendly: Hamburger menu for seamless mobile navigation.

+🌐 Reusable Components: Built with modular and scalable architecture.